 Dr. Gordon F. Sherman, former Executive Director, coined the term cerebrodiversity, which explains the individual differences in the brain’s structure and its ability to process information.
 Dr. Sherman saw cerebrodiversity as “a vehicle for expanding thinking and discussion about dyslexia beyond the ‘disability model’ and as a step toward a more comprehensive model of the brain and learning variation.
-He believed that teachers, schools and communities should approach learning disabilities as the “glass is half full” rather than “glass half empty” paradigm.
+He believed that teachers, schools, and communities should approach learning disabilities as the “glass is half full” rather than the “glass is half empty” paradigm.

-Dr. Sherman was passionate about connecting neuroscience and education, and so began to put his vision into practice providing an outstanding education to cerebro-diverse learners at Newgrange.
+Dr. Sherman is passionate about connecting neuroscience and education, and he began to put his vision into practice providing an outstanding education to cerebrodiverse learners at the Newgrange School.

-He expanded his vision to include the Laurel School, which he co-founded with current Head of School, Dee Rosenberg.
-In addition, Dr. Sherman and Dee promoted their successful model through the Robinowitz Education Center, which became the thought leaders in the region, expertly educating teachers, administrators, and families about how to support and celebrate diverse learners.
+He expanded his vision to include the Laurel School, which he co-founded with Dee Rosenberg, former Head of School and Director of the Robinowitz Education Center.
+In addition, Dr. Sherman and Ms. Rosenberg promoted their successful model through the Robinowitz Education Center, which promotes thought leaders regionally and nationally, expertly educating teachers, administrators, and families about how to support and celebrate diverse learners.